TcOpenGroup/TcToolz/HmiPublisher/README.md

 * .Net Framework 4.8+
 * Shared folder on remote host to install HMI files to.
 * HMI Publisher Server needs to be installed and running on the host machine.
-* Firewall port (default 13700) on host needs to be accesible from HMI Publisher.
+* Firewall port (default 13700) on host needs to be accessible from HMI Publisher.
 * Visual Studio extension.
 (Installed Manually)

 ### Installation